By Sepehr Archard | 20th December 2019

 According to a French newspaper, la Tribune, with all the problems Boeing has faced, Airbus has seized control over the small to medium-sized aircraft market.
 Moreover, there has also been a surge in new entrants.
 Between Chinese manufacturer COMAC, the Russians with Tupolev and Sukhoi, the Brazilians with Embraer and Japan’s Mitsubishi, airlines now have a lot of choice.

-Although these planes are mainly for small distance flights, it won’t be much longer until they are refined to fly as far as Boeing and Airbus.
-And, especially with Boeing’s problems, there is strong motive for these companies to do so.
+Although these planes are mainly for small distance flights, it won’t be much longer until they are refined to fly as far as Boeing and Airbus's models.
+And, especially with Boeing’s problems, there is strong motive for these companies to do so, seizing the opportunity to gain market share from this established manufacturer.

 Thanks to the support of the American government, it is highly likely that Boeing will recover.
 Nevertheless, with Airbus delivering 350 more planes in comparison last year, they will need to act fast to re-establish themselves in an increasingly competitive market.
 Further negligence towards aircraft safety compliance could spell disaster for this once market-leading manufacturer.